aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/TermiteSoldier.md

 |2|2/5|
 |3|1/5|

 However, move 3 may cause a reroll of the move selection by issuing a continue directive to the enemy action loop which restarts the entire action.
-The conditions in which this happens is complex and it depends who will receive the condition as well as which condition is selected to be inflicted.
+The conditions in which this happens is complex and it depends on who will receive the condition as well as which condition is selected to be inflicted.

 The receiver is determined by doing the following: